 Jeremy campaigned to “Remain” in the EU Referendum but pledged to honour and implement in the best way possible the decision made by the British people.
 He was appointed subsequently by the Prime Minister to serve as the Parliamentary Private Secretary in the Department for Exiting the European Union.

-Although the formal role of a Lord Commissioner is to (literally) sign Government cheques (!), in practice the role is about managing parliamentary business, ensuring legislation is passed and acting as a conduit between the Government and all Members of Parliament.
+Although the formal role involves accompanying members of the Royal Family on particular visits, in practice the role is about managing parliamentary business, ensuring legislation is passed and acting as a conduit between the Government and all Members of Parliament.
+Unusually for a Whip, Jeremy is also able to speak from the Dispatch Box from time to time.

-Given the passage of legislation to give effect to the UK’s departure from the European Union this is a particularly interesting time and it is a privilege to serve in this Office.
+Given the passage of legislation to give effect to the UK’s departure from the European Union, this is a particularly interesting time to serve in this Office.

 He also takes a close interest in Economic and Treasury issues.
 This follows a professional career as a Company Adviser: on leaving University he joined NatWest Securities (which later became part of Deutsche Bank) becoming a Managing Director of his firm in 2001.
 In 2008-2009 at the request of HM Treasury he joined them on secondment serving as Senior Corporate Finance Adviser, assisting them on the UK’s response to the financial crisis.